jimmy-oss/instaclone/README.md

 # Improvement plans 💞️

-> Users are able to comment posts from their fellow peers
-> User are able to delete posts and update
+> Users are able to comment posts from their fellow, delete posts and update.

 # AUTHORS NAME🦁